Modelling tree survival for investigating climate change effects: Data

 We have time-to-event data by tree and among the reasons why trees ceased to be observed are different type of events which are causes of death.
 One type of event is death or damage due to storm.
-An argument for treating this as a relevant event is that not only climatic parameters describing windiness in terms of large area winter cyclones or small area convective (summer) storms are explaining trends in storm damage.
+An argument for treating this as a relevant event is that not only climatic variables, describing windiness in terms of large area winter cyclones or small area convective (summer) storms, explain trends in storm damage.
 Additionally, the disposition of sites may be influenced by other characteristics sensitive to climate change effects such as water saturation in the soil due to potentially increasing winter precipitation or increasing winter temperatures with shorter periods of frozen soils.
 Both would indicate a tendency to increase storm damage due to reduced anchorage moments, even if the intensity and frequency of storms did not increase under climate change.
 The argument against including storm damage as a relevant event is that, although due to climate change there may be more storms, it is impossible to predict the storm path with the available environmental variables, and hence treating these as relevant events is not meaningful in our model set up.
 Also it is difficult to model this event simultaneously with mortality caused by dry-hot effects such as drought.
-Thus in the following we use two scenarios for defining relevant events: Scenario 1 includes death due to storm damage and other reasons including lightning as relevant events and scenario 2 excludes storm damage.
-Events common to both scenarios include: \begin{itemize} \item 100\% defoliation, \item death due to unknown cause, \item harvest or death due to biotic damage, \item harvest or death due to abiotic damage which could not be attributed to storm damage (lightning, snow breakage etc.) \end{itemize}
+As neither argument is conclusive in the following we use two scenarios for defining relevant events: Scenario 1 includes death due to storm damage and other reasons including lightning as relevant events, and scenario 2 excludes storm damage.
+Events common to both scenarios include (see also Table~2 in the Supplemental Material): 100\% defoliation, death due to unknown cause, harvest or death due to biotic damage and harvest or death due to abiotic damage which could not be attributed to storm damage (lightning, snow breakage etc.).
+Trees are censored if the tree was harvested during a regular, scheduled thinning, the tree has a broken crown, the tree was no longer observed as it did not fit in the criteria regarding social class, i.e. it changed social class.
+The tree is censored if the tree was no longer observed due to the site no longer being observed or the tree was dead due to storm damage (under scenario 2).
+Moreover in case the sampling point has not been visited for some number of years and at the next visit the tree has disappeared for unknown reason, the tree is censored.
+Also, if the tree is still alive at the end of the observation time in 2013 the tree is censored.